Geordie Dialect Songs

-They range from old folk songs, handed down aurally, to Victorian Music Hall.
-From songs from the 1950s radio program 'What Cheor Geordie' to recent pop songs.
+They range from old folk songs handed down aurally, to Victorian Music Hall.
+From songs from the 1950s radio program 'Wot Cheor Geordie' to recent folk idiom and pop songs.

 My teenage interest in pop music moved on into R&B and folk blues then jazz.
 I had played guitar in my teens but then became very interested in jazz guitar.
 I left my office job to study music 1992/95 after which I taught guitar until I retired in 2006.